de-passage/parsers.cpp/README.md

 template<class Description, class T>
 constexpr bool match(Description&& description, const T& input) noexcept;
 ```
 Returns true if the given description matches the beginning of input.
 Unlike with a classic regular expression library, this function will **not** match a subset of the input that starts farther that the 0th index.
-You can achieve this result by discarding characters until you find the start of your chain. (for example, recursively ` fix(my_parser | (discard{any} & self))`
+You can achieve this result by discarding characters until you find the start of your chain. (for example, recursively ` fix(p | (~any & self))`

 ###### match_full
 ``` cpp